The Thing About Leadership

 Fast forward

-Three years later and I now have a responsibility to represent, guide and support other people in a way that often transcends their careers, impacting on their personal lives also.
-And my realisation of the magnitude of this responsibility has been slowly dawning on me over the last year.
+Three years later I now have a responsibility to represent, guide and support other people in a way that often transcends their careers, impacting their personal lives too.
+And my realisation of the magnitude of this responsibility has slowly dawned on me over the last year.

-I believe the attitude and focus I learnt from my freelancing days gave me a good basis for the level and expectations we as designers should be striving for.
-The context I had been missing was how to lead people to reaching those expectations, and provide them with the stability and framework from which to grow.
+I believe the attitude and focus I learnt from my freelancing days gave me a sound basis for the level and expectations we, as designers, should be striving for.
+The context I had been missing was how to lead people to reach those expectations and provide them with the stability and framework to grow.

 I learned to recognise that my career is not all about me.
-Instead, ask the question; how much value can I add to a business or product?
-By focussing on my individual contribution, looking after my own interests and personal success the answer will always be limited to the power of one.
-By focussing on the people around me and endeavouring to break down the barriers that prevent their continued success, the answer is infinite.
+Instead, ask how much value I can add to a business or product.
+By focussing on my contribution, looking after my interests and personal success, the answer will always be limited to the power of one.
+By focusing on the people around me and endeavouring to break down the barriers that prevent their continued success, the answer is infinite.

 I don’t believe you can turn leadership on like a tap.
 It’s not a case of being good or bad, either/or.
-It’s understanding the principles of true leadership and devoting a lifetime to developing how best to balance the decisions you make and more importantly, the actions you take to get the best out of those around you.
+It’s understanding the principles of authentic leadership and devoting a lifetime to developing how best to balance your decisions and, more importantly, the actions you take to get the best out of those around you.